 - It is not as flimsy/fragile as Solawave

-- The company wouldn’t disclose the irradiance due to intellectual property concerns, BUT after some back and forth with them regarding some publicly available FDA documents (& some reading in between the lines of conversations with the company) I am assuming the irradiance is at worst decent & more likely it is pretty good.
+- The company wouldn’t disclose the irradiance due to intellectual property concerns, BUT after some back and forth with them regarding some publicly available FDA documents (& some reading in between the lines of conversations with the company) I am assuming the irradiance is pretty good.

 What about a handheld with Blue + Red light?